 - Eliza Buckley Ingalls

-- Stella Blanchard Irvine (President California WCTU and world Sunday school superintendent of the national WCTU)
+- Stella Blanchard Irvine (Head of California WCTU.
+Also head of world Sunday school of the national WCTU.)

 - Mary Thomas Jeffries

 - Rachel Bubar Kelly (Head of national WCTU 1986-1988.)

 - Mary Clement Leavitt (Established WCTU unions in over a dozen countries.)

 - Josephine Ralston Nichols (Head of the exposition department of the national WCTU.)

 - Hardynia Katherine Norville

 - Sara Vickers Oberholtzer